h5netcdf/h5netcdf/README.rst

 New API
 ~~~~~~~

 The new API supports direct hierarchical access of variables and groups.
-It's
+Its
 design is an adaptation of h5py to the netCDF data model.
 For example:

 .. code-block:: python